mrtyson93/insurancemasters/README.md

 Method used was [T-Shirt-Sizes](https://www.c-sharpcorner.com/article/agile-story-point-estimation-techniques-t-shirt-sizing/).
 This activity was only done by the developers.

 Used points 10, 20, 30, 40, and 50 as the different size options.

+---

+# Part 2

+## Story Point Forecast

+- Forecasted Points: 100 Per Sprint
+- Rationale: There are 290 total points of User Stories planned in our backlog which were planned to complete throughout the semester.
+There are three sprints so we divided by three and rounded up to an even 100.
+This will allow us to plan all of the user stories throughout the next three sprints.